 British control of Hong Kong began in 1898 when China leased Hong Kong to Great Britain for a 99-year term.
 Hong Kong operated as a capitalistic society under British rule, and citizens of Hong Kong were allowed political freedoms that were prohibited throughout the rest of China.

 Great Britain’s 99-year lease ended on July 1, 1997, and China once again regained control of Hong Kong.
-However, an agreement between China and Great Britain — known as ‘ ’ — guaranteed that Hong Kong would continue to enjoy a level of autonomy and freedom apart from the PRC for 50 years.
+However, an agreement between China and Great Britain — known as ‘one country, two systems’ — guaranteed that Hong Kong would continue to enjoy a level of autonomy and freedom apart from the PRC for 50 years.

 50 Years of autonomy and a political tug-of-war